-(There’s a good chance that affiliate links are scattered throughout this post.
-If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.)
+There’s a good chance that affiliate links are scattered throughout this post.
+If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

 First off, what is a mullet bike & What are the benefits?

-A mullet bike is a mountain bike that has mixed sized wheels.
+A mullet bike is a mountain bike that has mixed-sized wheels.
 Typically the front is a larger 29” wheel and the rear is a smaller 27.5” wheel.
 Business in the front, party in the back!

 Among the mountain biking scene, some old-school mountain bikers like Keith Bontrager even tried out a mullet set-up in the early days with 29” in the front and 26” in the back.

 For example, pro-Enduro rider Isabeau Courdurier is rocking a mullet bike and she usually stands at the top of the podium at the end of her races.
 DH champ Loic Bruni has also celebrated many of his recent World Cup wins on a mullet bike.

 What are the benefits of a Mullet Bike?

 The benefit of a mullet bike is that you get the best of both worlds when it comes to wheel size: better rolling speed and smashing power of the 29” wheel up front and the sharp, nimble handling ability of the 27.5” in the rear.

-Potential ability to run more rear travel
+- Potential ability to run more rear travel

-Higher bottom bracket relative to a standard 27.5” bike (although conversely, a lower bb relative than a standard 29” bike)
+- Higher bottom bracket relative to a standard 27.5” bike (although conversely, a lower bb relative than a standard 29” bike)

-29” front wheel provides greater front tire contact which means more grip and control and rollover ability
+- 29” front wheel provides greater front tire contact which means more grip and control and rollover ability

 Thoughts on my Santa Cruz Hightower Mullet Bike

-We converted my 2020 Santa Cruz V2 Hightower into a mullet using the Cascade Components V2 Hightower Mullet Link (see more on this below).
+I converted my 2020 Santa Cruz V2 Hightower into a mullet using the Cascade Components V2 Hightower Mullet Link (see more on this below).

 1. Better Cornering

 But now with a 29” front wheel and a 27.5” rear wheel, I have the best of both worlds!
-The smashing and rollover ability of the front wheel paired with the quick cornering ability of the rear wheel is the perfect combo and I’m already setting new PR’s 🙂
+The smashing and rollover ability of the bigger front wheel paired with the quick cornering ability of the smaller rear wheel is the perfect combo and I’m already setting new Strava PR’s 🙂

 2. More rear travel

 Another added bonus of converting the Santa Cruz Hightower into a mullet is that I gained 15mm of rear travel.
 The 2020 V2 Hightower comes stock with 140mm of rear travel (2021 Hightower comes with 145mm of rear travel), but after converting it to a mullet, it was bumped up to 155mm of rear travel.

 3. More space off the back tire

-When going over drops or descending steep slopes, sometimes I found my butt hitting the large rear 29” wheel, which was annoying.
+When going over drops or descending steep slopes, sometimes I found my butt hitting the large rear 29” wheel, which was obviously annoying.
 With my mullet bike, though, I gained a few inches off the back thanks to the smaller 27.5” wheel.

 4. Lower Bottom Bracket

 I haven’t noticed this too much, but it is something to consider when converting a 29” bike to a mullet.
 For my Hightower, I dropped a few millimeters in bottom bracket height when I made it a mullet.

 How to do a Santa Cruz Hightower Mullet Bike Conversion